 - 50. Plaintiff and the proposed FLSA Collective also worked through uncompensated meal breaks to meet the demands of the job. - 51.
-By way of example, during the week September 16, 2019, Plaintiff worked approximately 45 hours, but was not paid an overtime rate for all those hours they worked over 40. - 52.
+By way of example, during the weeks of May 6, May 13, and May 20, 2019, Plaintiff worked approximately 60 hours, but was not paid an overtime rate for all those hours they worked over 40. - 52.
 Defendants maintain time and pay records for Plaintiff and the proposed FLSA Collective. - 53.
 However, those records do not accurately reflect all hours worked by Plaintiff and the proposed FLSA Collective, due to Defendants' policy and practice of suffering and/or permitting Plaintiff and the proposed FLSA Collective to underreport the actual hours they worked, resulting in unpaid overtime. - 54.
 While Defendants may have occasionally paid Plaintiff and the proposed FLSA Collective for some overtime hours worked, Defendants failed to pay them for all of their overtime hours worked. - 55.
-Upon information and belief, Defendants did not pay Plaintiff and the proposed FLSA Collective for certain overtime hours worked because of, for instance, a corporate policy to limit expenditures and preserve profits. - 56.
-Defendants are aware or should have been aware that Plaintiff and the proposed FLSA Collective worked overtime hours for which they were not paid.
-Regardless, Defendants failed and continue to fail to pay them all of their overtime compensation owed.
+Upon information and belief, Defendants did not pay Plaintiff and the proposed FLSA Collective for certain overtime hours worked because of, for instance, a corporate policy to limit expenditures and preserve profits.

-- 57. For instance, Plaintiff frequently corresponded with Plaintiff's supervisors, including Matthew Placito and Alexis Williams, on work related matters via phone, text, ad email outside of "regular" business hours, while off-the-clock and without compensation. - 58.
-Other LPs complained to Defendants about unpaid overtime hours worked as well. - 59.
-In addition, NVR, Inc.'s CEO, Paul Saville, received at least one complaint about employees not being allowed to record the overtime hours worked. - 60.
+- 56. Defendants are aware or should have been aware that Plaintiff and the proposed FLSA Collective worked overtime hours for which they were not paid.
+Regardless, Defendants failed and continue to fail to pay them all of their overtime compensation owed. - 57.
+For instance, Plaintiff discussed with her supervisor, Kaja MacDonnell, on several occasions that she would be working overtime hours in a given week to complete her job duties, to which Ms. MacDonnell advised that Plaintiff should only record 40 hours on her time sheet notwithstanding.
+Plaintiff also frequently corresponded with Ms. MacDonnell on work related matters via phone, text, email, and facetime outside of "regular" business hours, while off-the-clock and without compensation. - 58.
+Other LOs complained to Defendants about unpaid overtime hours worked as well. - 59.
+In addition, NVR, Inc.'s CEO, Paul Saville, received at least one complaint from an LO about not being allowed to record the overtime hours worked that the job expectations and requirements demanded. - 60.
 NVR, Inc.'s human resources department had a responsibility for addressing overtime complaints. - 61.
 NVR, Inc. manages the IT systems and records, which will be important in determining off-the-clock work hours by Plaintiff and the proposed FLSA Collective.